bmda-unibas/DeepArchetypeAnalysis/README.md

 # Learning Extremal Representations with Deep Archetypal Analysis
 ![Latent Traversal inbetween the Archetypes](https://github.com/bmda-unibas/DeepArchetypeAnalysis/blob/master/animation.gif "Traversal inbetween the Archetypes")
 ## Repository Description
-We present a sample implementation (TensorFlow 1.12) of Deep Archetype Analysis [1] applied to the JAFFE dataset [2].
+We present a sample implementation (TensorFlow 1.12) of Deep Archetypal Analysis [1] applied to the JAFFE dataset [2].
 This repository was created in the context of the <b>NeurIPS 2019 Workshop on <i>Learning Meaningful Representations of Life</i></b> and the <b>IJCV 2019 <i>GCPR Special Issue</i></b>.